uclahs-cds/tool-create-release/README.md

 ## Usage

+Usage of this tool requires adding two workflows to each calling repository.
+Complete versions of these workflows can be copied from the [templates/](templates/) directory.

 `wf-prepare-release.yaml` is triggered manually (via a `workflow_dispatch`) and takes the following actions:

 1. Compute the target version number based on existing tags and user input for `major`/`minor`/`patch`/`prerelease`.